What Happens If You Don’t Use Distilled Water In Humidifier

 If you have a reusable humidifier filter, then it’s important to regularly inspect and clean it.
 Depending on how often you use your humidifier and the amount of dust in your home, this could be anywhere from once a month to once every three months.
 To clean a reusable filter, start by removing it from the unit and washing it with warm soapy water.
 Once it’s cleaned off all dirt and debris, rinse thoroughly with cold water before placing back into the unit.

-See also Can You Microwave Distilled Water
+See also Are You Not Supposed To Drink Distilled Water

 No matter what type of humidifier filter you have, regular maintenance is key for ensuring its longevity and effectiveness.
 By changing or cleaning your filter as often as necessary – based on usage and environmental factors – you can ensure that your home’s air remains at optimal humidity levels for years to come.